sprkem/DynamoDB-AutoScale-Lambda/README.md

 ## Purpose

-A simple solution to effectively scale DynamoDB capacity provisioning based.
+A simple solution to effectively scale DynamoDB capacity provisioning.
 Other solutions exist, however I did not find them suitable for my requirements.
 The project that forced this requirement was clickstream processing, requiring highly responsive scaling, especially when scaling up.

 ![Scaling](scale1.PNG)